nixilla/gather/README.md

 127.0.0.1    kernel.aether.local odk.aether.local ui.aether.local
 ```

-Generate credentials for local development with docker-compose.
+#### Generate credentials for local development with docker-compose

+**Note:** Make sure you have `openssl` installed in your system.

 ```bash
 ./scripts/generate-credentials.sh > .env
 ```

-**Note:** Make sure you have `openssl` installed in your system.
+This instruction is included in the `./scripts/prepare-containers.sh` script.

 *[Return to TOC](#table-of-contents)*

 ### Environment Variables